littlecodersh/EasierLife/ChatLikeCMD/README.md

         Windows 8.1 - 64
         Python 2.7.10
     Attention:
-        Mac is not supported currently
+        some Mac is not supported currently
         more than 50 letters on one line will result into residual letters

     目标：